ibm-apiconnect/example-toolkit-scripts/README.md

 * Stages a new product version
 * Supercedes the existing published product with the new one
 * Configures subscription migration
-* Migrates existing subscriptions to the old product to the new product
+* Migrates existing subscriptions from the old product to the new product

 For convenience, two files undo the work performed by the others.
 These are as follows.